TelemetryDeck/docs/guides/flutter-setup.md

 You can now build and release your app.
 Once users start using it, your TelemetryDeck dashboard will begin showing data about user behavior, device types, and other key metrics.
 {% endnoteinfo %}

-## Enhancing Your Analytics (Optional)
+## Enhancing your analytics (optional)

-While basic session tracking provides valuable information, sending custom signals lets you answer questions specific to how users engage with *your* app.
+While basic session tracking provides valuable information, sending custom events lets you answer questions specific to how users engage with *your* app.

-### Sending Custom Signals
+### Sending custom events

-Send a simple signal using the following method:
+Send a simple event using the following method:

 ```dart
 Telemetrydecksdk.send("signal_type")